The Callisto Protocol: Development

 The origins of The Callisto Protocol began with the formation of Striking Distance as a studio within PUBG Corporation (now PUBG Studios) in June 2019, helmed by Glen Schofield, who had previously co-created the Dead Space series at Visceral Games.
 The studio was created to expand the PUBG: Battlegrounds universe by creating a narrative driven game.
 Schofield said that when he met with PUBG Corporation where they explained their goal to expand the PUBG narrative, he already had the concept for The Callisto Protocol in mind and presented that to them and worked with them to fit his idea into their universe.
 However, by May 2022, Schofield stated that the game had grown to be its own story and is no longer connected to PUBG, though there remain small nods to the latter.

 Schofield wanted to keep the game grounded in reality to some degree, and thus selected a potentially human-colonizable location like Callisto as the setting.
 The moon has been theorized to have a subsurface ocean of water, which Schofield believed could offer a mystery to tie into the game.

-Among others working on the game include Steve Papoutsis, who co-developed the Dead Space series and led the series following Schofield's departure from Visceral; Scott Whitney, a designer on the Dead Space series; and Christopher Stone, the animation director for the former series.
+Others working on the game included Steve Papoutsis, who co-developed the Dead Space series and led the series following Schofield's departure from Visceral; Scott Whitney, a designer on the Dead Space series; and Christopher Stone, the animation director for the former series.
 Of the 150 employees of Striking Distance, Schofield said that about 25 to 30 former coworkers from Visceral Games and Sledgehammer Games are part of Striking Distance worked on The Callisto Protocol.
 Several journalists commented on thematic and gameplay similarities to the Dead Space series.
 The game appears to include the same type of diegetic interface that Dead Space had used by a holographic indicator on the back of the prisoner's neck that indicates their health status and other attributes to the player.
 Schofield said that the comparisons to Dead Space reflect on his style of game, and while he still wanted to create something different, the allusions and inspiration from Dead Space fell out naturally from his creative approach.
 Josh Duhamel provides the voice and motion capture for main protagonist Jacob Lee.
 At Comic-Con 2022, it was revealed that Karen Fukuhara and Sam Witwer joined the cast.
 Fukuhara plays Dani Nakamura, leader of the resistance group The Outer Way, while Witwer portrayed Leon Ferris, the captain of the Prison Guard.
 In addition to providing voices, the cast performed with motion capture technology.
 Fukuhara commented that, prior to acting in motion capture, the development team would "show us what the room would look like on artwork that they had done".